mongodb/mongo-python-driver/doc/faq.rst

 How does connection pooling work in PyMongo?
 --------------------------------------------

-Every :class:`~pymongo.connection.Connection` instance has built-in connection pooling.
+Every :class:`~pymongo.mongo_client.MongoClient` instance has built-in connection pooling.
 By default, each thread gets its own socket reserved on its first operation.
-Those sockets are held until :meth:`~pymongo.connection.Connection.end_request` is called by that thread.
+Those sockets are held until :meth:`~pymongo.mongo_client.MongoClient.end_request` is called by that thread.

-Calling :meth:`~pymongo.connection.Connection.end_request` allows the socket to be returned to the pool, and to be used by other threads instead of creating a new socket.
+Calling :meth:`~pymongo.mongo_client.MongoClient.end_request` allows the socket to be returned to the pool, and to be used by other threads instead of creating a new socket.
 Judicious use of this method is important for applications with many threads or with long running threads that make few calls to PyMongo operations.

-Alternatively, a :class:`~pymongo.connection.Connection` created with ``auto_start_request=False`` will share sockets (safely) among all threads.
+Alternatively, a :class:`~pymongo.mongo_client.MongoClient` created with ``auto_start_request=False`` will share sockets (safely) among all threads.

-When :meth:`~pymongo.connection.Connection.disconnect` is called by any thread, all sockets are closed.
+When :meth:`~pymongo.mongo_client.MongoClient.disconnect` is called by any thread, all sockets are closed.
 PyMongo will create new sockets as needed.

 Does PyMongo support Python 3?